liberland/laws/drafting/consolidated/police-law.md

 Other Agents of Law Enforcement Agencies shall be equipped with sidearms and trained in their use for self-protection.
 They shall also be trained in combat tactics concerning combat in environments prevalent in their assigned District.

 ### Title 2: Policing Liberland
-#### Article 6: Liberland Community Watch
+#### Article 8: Liberland Community Watch

-##### Section 1: Authority of the Watch
+##### Section 1: Role and Responsibilities of the Watch
-The Liberland Community Watch, henceforth the "Watch", shall be an Agency under the Ministry of Interior.
-The purpose of this Agency shall be to serve as Liberland's primary police force and the only general-purpose police Liberland shall know.
-As such, the responsibilities and duties of the Watch shall be to:
+The Liberland Community Watch, henceforth known as the "Watch," shall operate as an Agency under the Ministry of Interior.
+Its primary role shall be to serve as Liberland's main police force, and it shall be the only general-purpose police force in Liberland.
+The responsibilities and duties of the Watch shall include:

-   a) protect the property of individuals, including their life, health, and belongings;
+a) Protecting individual property, including life, health, and belongings;

-   b) prevent delicts, suppress and stop ongoing delicts, and investigate all delicts;
+b) Preventing delicts, suppressing and stopping ongoing delicts, and investigating all delicts;

-   c) apprehend suspects;
+c) Apprehending suspects;

-   d) address other affairs concerning the maintenance of public safety and order.
+d) Addressing other matters related to the maintenance of public safety and order.

-##### Section 2: Congressional Oversight
+##### Section 2: Oversight by Congress
-1) Congress shall have direct oversight over all aspects of the Watch.
-It shall be empowered to conduct ad hoc and regular investigations, demand witness presence and testimony, or require the production of records.
+1. Congress shall exercise direct oversight over all aspects of the Watch.
+This oversight shall include the power to conduct both ad hoc and regular investigations, summon witnesses and demand testimony, and require the production of records.

-2) Congress shall have the power to remove any agent of the Wathc from office by its Decision and reorganize the functioning of the Security Agency at any level by means of a decision.
+2. Congress shall also have the authority to remove any agent of the Watch from office through its Decision and may reorganize the functioning of the Security Agency at any level by means of a decision.

-##### Section 3: Commander
+##### Section 3: Leadership of the Watch
-1) The head of the Watch shall be the Commander of the Watch of Liberland (hereinafter referred to as the "Commander"), nominated by the Minister of Interior and appointed by the President.
-All Age
+1. The head of the Watch shall be known as the Commander of the Watch of Liberland (hereinafter referred to as the "Commander").
+The Commander shall be nominated by the Minister of Interior and appointed by the President.

-2) The Commander shall be responsible for the regular management and direction of the Security Agency operations, as well as the supervision and direction of the Security personnel.
+2. The Commander shall be responsible for the regular management and direction of the Security Agency's operations, as well as the supervision and direction of the Security personnel.

+##### Section 4: Officers of the Watch
+The officers serving in the Watch shall be referred to as Watchmen.
+Unless a special law specifies otherwise, they shall be the agents generally responsible for all Law Enforcement tasks in Liberland.

-#### Article 7: Watch Post
+#### Article 9: Watch Post

 ##### Section 1: Watch Post Organization
 1) The smallest organizational unit of the Watch shall be designated as a Watch Post.
 Each Watch Post shall be composed of personnel and equipment allocated to a specific District pursuant to the provisions of the Security Plan.
 A Watch Post shall be headed by a Constable, who shall be a Watchman or a Watchwoman, and shall be assigned a number of Agents under the Constable's command.